-Pastor Jacobsen’s paternal grandfather was an immigrant from Norway, but on his mom’s side, he is something like a 5th-generation Arizonan.
-After his Massachusetts high school, te ended up going to Colorado to attend the U.S. Air Force Academy (class of ’93).
+Like most people in the US, Jesse Jacobsen has eclectic roots.
+Pastor’s paternal grandfather was an immigrant from Norway, but on his mom’s side, he is something like a 5th-generation Arizonan.
+After his high school experience in Massachusetts, he went to Colorado to attend the U.S. Air Force Academy (class of ’93).
 His intent at that time was to become a pilot.

 It was disheartening to see that even though military chaplains honestly did their best to serve their flocks, contradictions and tensions remained between incompatible faiths.
 The requirement for chaplains to serve everyone tends to weaken what is taught in spite of the best intentions.
 But the Wisconsin Synod (WELS — his church body at the time) assigned civilian pastors to nearby military posts.
 Because they are not as integrated, they have more freedom to teach and preach according to God’s Word in every circumstance.
 Jacobsen thought that might be a good option.

 At Northwestern College in Watertown, Wisconsin, Pastor received a solid foundation in the Biblical languages (Greek and Hebrew).
 He also studied some German and Latin, as well as other liberal arts subjects.
 It turned out that his Academy credits for the first year of science and math already exceeded the requirements at NWC.
 This allowed him to take extra make-up courses that were needed due to his attendance at public schools throughout his career, and still graduate after four years (in 1994).
 While at NWC, he sang in the choir, played in the band, helped form a pop/rock band with some friends, took some piano lessons, and most importantly, met Erica Bode.